mietzen/fritz-advanced-thermostat-hacs/README.md

 ## Requirements

-Add the following to your AppDaemon `requirements.txt` (or the packages section in your addon config):
+Add the following to the AppDaemon packages section in your addon config:

 ```txt
 fritz-advanced-thermostat